mbudm/grunt-concat-src/README.md

 # concat-src

 > Parse src attributes and concat into a bundle.js.
-Made to modernise the build tools for a legacy project that contains a lot of circa 2010 document.write('<script />')
+Made to modernise the build tools for a legacy project that contains a lot of circa 2010 document.write() approach to loading js files.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`